Born in the '90s? Your colon cancer risk could be rising

 Harms and benefits

-Though no one knows exactly why colorectal cancers are increasing among the younger age groups, researchers say that it's probably not driven primarily by our genes.
+Though no one knows exactly why colorectal cancers are increasing among the younger age groups, researchers say it's probably not driven primarily by our genes.

-"It would be hard to speculate that we are fundamentally so different genetically between 1950 and today," said Chang.
+"It would be hard to speculate that we are fundamentally so different genetically between 1950 and today," Chang said.
 "What's really changed more are our environmental exposures, our lifestyles and our behaviors."

-Siegel said that the rise of obesity, for example, has closely mirrored the trends in colorectal cancer.
+Siegel said the rise of obesity, for example, has closely mirrored the trends in colorectal cancer.
 Obesity may not be a direct cause of colorectal cancer, Siegel said, though it may share common risks -- such as sedentary lifestyles and unhealthy diets.

 If obesity were the primary cause, Siegel said, "you wouldn't expect to see (an increase in colorectal cancer) for 10 or 20 years."

-A 2014 study showed a 10% increased risk for colon cancer for each five-point increase in body mass index (BMI) -- which may be the difference between what is considered normal and overweight.
+A 2014 study showed a 10% increased risk for colon cancer for each five-point increase in body mass index -- which may be the difference between what is considered normal and overweight.

-The American Cancer Society is currently reviewing colorectal cancer screening guidelines, a spokesperson confirmed.
+The American Cancer Society is reviewing colorectal cancer screening guidelines, a representative confirmed.

 But physicians Siegel, Chang and Welch do not think that a major change in screening guidelines is imminent without more research.